unhackathon/website/springboard-projects/chrome-extension.md

 The best place to start is to actually create the extension itself so we can work with it.
 There are a lot of good boilerplate generators, or you can create one yourself by following the directions in Chrome’s documentation.
-The one this guide is going to use is Extensionizr, a boilerplate generator.
+The one this guide is going to use is [Extensionizr](http://extensionizr.com), a boilerplate generator.

-Start by opening your browser and navigating to http://extensionizr.com.
+Start by opening your browser and navigating to `extensionizr.com`.
 This site provides a lot of controls, and we won’t go through it in too much detail, but most options have a help menu attached to them so you can read about it further.